Borrelia infection, Lyme Borreliosis, Tick bite disease ICD-10; A69.2

 - 10 Medical prognosis

 Borrelia infection (Borreliosis) is due to infection with the bacterium Borrelia burgdorferi which is transmitted by bit by ticks.
-Both children and adults can be attacked, but only a small proportion (about 2%) of those who bite get sick.
+Both children and adults can be attacked, but only a small proportion (about 2%) of those who are bitten become ill.

 - Arthritis (arthritis) however, are among the possible complications